cszjing/MARK/README.md

 ```

 ## 🦾 Regular Training
-### 🚀 Geser Dataset Example
-This project provides two ways to run the program using the Geser dataset:
+Take the Geser dataset as example, this project provides two ways to run the program:

 #### 1. Using Bash
 Run the following command in the terminal: